mikey1384/twinkle-network/README.md

 - learn to discuss and debate

-- have equal opportunity in education.
-Be able to follow their passions and actually make sure that whichever passion they choose would deliver them the means to make living and be happy.
+- have equal opportunity in education

+- be able to follow their passions and actually make sure that whichever passion they choose would deliver them the means to make living and be happy.

 - have their minds filled with wonder